 Vesting Schedules.
-The vesting schedules for awards under the 2018 Plan are set forth in the applicable award agreements, as determined by the plan administrator, and provide that the non-voting ordinary shares subject to RSU awards under the 2018 Plan vest after all vesting conditions are satisfied.
-All awards under the 2018 plan include a liquidity vesting condition that will be satisfied on the first to occur of a change in control or an initial public offering; provided that such liquidity vesting condition occurs prior to the seventh anniversary of the grant date.
-In addition, some awards under the 2018 Plan include a time vesting condition that will be satisfied on the second or fourth anniversary of the vesting commencement date set forth in the applicable award agreement, subject to the participant's continuous service through such date.
+The vesting schedules for awards are set forth in the applicable award agreements, as determined by the plan administrator, and provide that the ordinary shares subject to RSU awards vest after all vesting conditions are satisfied.
+All RSUs previously granted under the 2018 plan include a liquidity vesting condition that will be satisfied in connection with this offering.
+In addition, some awards previously granted under the 2018 Plan include a time vesting condition that will be satisfied on the second or fourth anniversary of the vesting commencement date set forth in the applicable award agreement, subject to the participant's continuous service through such date.
 For some awards, the time vesting condition is accelerated if the liquidity vesting condition is met prior to the time vesting condition.